Audio Driver

 OPERATE_RET tdl_audio_volume_set(TDL_AUDIO_HANDLE_T audio_hdl, uint8_t volume);

-This interface is used to play audio data, outputting audio frames to the speaker through the hardware interface.
+Play audio data and output audio frames to the speaker through the hardware interface.

 /**